benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 15.md

 	- Receiver must use buffer of size at least W.

 The **correct socket buffer sizing** is essential to maximize TCP throughput.

+## Congestion Control

+When there are too many retransmissions due